brendenwest/it122/4_databases.md

     export const Book = mongoose.model('Book', bookSchema, 'wackycollectionname');

-The data model can include custom methods:

-    mySchema.methods.prefix = function() {
-      // add some stuff to the users name this.name = ‘Mr. ‘ + this.name;
-      return this.name;
-    };

-Your application scripts can perform database operations via Mongoose using built-in MongoDB methods like .save(), .find(), etc. Because database operations can be long running, they are invoked with a callback function that handles the results on completion:
+Your Express application can perform database operations via Mongoose using built-in MongoDB methods like .save(), .find(), etc. Because database operations are long running, they are invoked with a callback function that handles the results on completion:

     import { Book } from "./models/book.js";